CyberfusionIO/Virtualisation-Resource-Distributor/README.md

 # Tests

-Unit tests are located in `tests/unit_tests`.
+Tests are located in `tests`.
 Run them with pytest.
 The tests must be run from the project root.

 **The database (at `DATABASE_PATH`) is removed after the tests were run.
 Set it to a volatile file.**